ImageWare’s Recent Deal with Lockheed Martin Generates Excitement

 ImageWare Systems Inc. signed a three-year license agreement for its patented technology.
 Terms of the deal were not disclosed.

-Under the deal, ImageWare will integrate its patented Biometric Engine into IDHaystack, Lockheed Martin’s cloud-based biometric product.
+Under the deal, ImageWare will integrate its patented IWS Biometric Engine into IDHaystack, Lockheed Martin’s cloud-based biometric product.
 Lockheed Martin is expected to offer the ImageWare technology to its federal government customer.